sandjaie/image_score/README.md

         --outfile | -o [str]    -- [Output file path] --height  | -h [int]    -- [Optional: height to be resized, default = 4096] --width   | -w [int]    -- [Optional: width to be resized, default = 4096]

+Expected Input: csv file with images and its absolute path <br>
+Expected Output: csv file with images and its absolute path, image score and elapsed time in secs. <br>

 #### Developer mode: <br>
 The application is written in python3.
 Hence create a virtualenv with python3 and install the dependencies from `requirements.txt`.